-When my paternal grandmother Maria Avanzati Bernardi was born in 1907, the family was in a condition of great wealth.
-My great-grandfather Francesco Avanzati Bernardi was a prestigious entrepreneur, administrator of Banca Monte dei Paschi di Siena, and owner of 40 farms for a total of over 2,800 hectares of land.
-My grandmother's mother was Marta Orsini Baroni, that was forming in Italy in the early 1900s, whose wealth was based more on urban production centers than on agricultural holdings.
+On the other hand, my grandfather Mario Puccioni, her husband, came from a family of merchants and industrialists who founded a factory chemical fertilizers for near Castelfiorentino in 1888.
+His mother, Alice Brandini, belonged to a noble family of bankers.
+My grandfather Mario was part of that new generation of industrial bourgeoisie that was forming in Italy in the early 1900s, whose wealth was based more on urban production centers than on agricultural holdings.
 He did not like the countryside, and in fact, I believe that the idea of dealing with agricultural issues was unbearable for him.
 That is why, as we will see later, the purchase of Villa Vianci was a true act of love for my grandmother.
 The strong social tensions that exploded in Italy between 1916 and 1918, during the so-called Red Biennium, induced the Puccioni family to transfer the production of fertilizers to the newly born Castellina Scalo railway station.
-If the choice was certainly dictated by the advantages that rail transport could bring to industrial production, the memory of social conflicts had embittered my greatgrandfather Cesare to such an extent that he did not want to return to Castelfiorentino anymore.
+If the choice was certainly dictated by the advantages that rail transport could bring to industrial production, the memory of social conflicts had embittered my great-grandfather Cesare to such an extent that he did not want to return to Castelfiorentino anymore.